 I want you to know that I plan on staying with the company for a long time.
 In no way is this anyone’s fault and I would never hold you or the company accountable for someone else’s actions.
 I’m sure that Zedd had a reason for all of this even if we couldn’t understand them.
-I lost a good friend of mine this way before high school, so I do have a bit of an idea as to what you must be going through.
+I lost a good friend of mine this way in high school.
 Just focus on the good times and the time you shared together.
 I’ll see you tomorrow at the office.

-I was surprised to find a bit of wetness had gathered in my eyes.
-It had happened nearly ten years ago but I remember James.
-In some ways, he had reminded me of Zedd─ quick witted, shy, but very vocal when he was passionate about something.
-Why did it seem like the best people in the world took their own life?
-This thought depressed me more and more over the years.
-I remembered taking several psychology courses talking about how some of the most brilliant minds struggled with daily depression.
-I could believe it.
-Seeing the world as it really was had to have its downfalls.
+I am surprised to find a bit of wetness gathering in my eyes.
+This stirs memories of my friend James.
+It would have been eight years ago now.
+In some ways, he reminds me of Zedd─ quick witted, shy, but very vocal when he was passionate about something.
+Why is it that some of the best people in the world take their own life?
+This thought seems to depress me more over the years.
+I remember taking several psychology courses talking about how some of the most brilliant minds struggled daily with depression.
+I can believe it.
+Seeing the world as it really is has to have its downfalls.

-I sigh, browsing through the t.v.
-It had been a long time since I’d been to a funeral.
+I sigh, browsing through the T.V.
+It has been a long time since I’ve been to a funeral.
 The last one had been my Nana Genny’s.
-It had been a very cold day, the sort that made you shiver no matter how many layers of clothing you put on.
-I was still in my teens, old enough to understand death, but still immature as to what it actually meant.
-It didn’t really hit until grandpa Jay had started dating again.
-When he remarried, mom had stopped talking with him.
+I remember it being a very cold day.
+It was the sort that makes you shiver no matter how many layers of clothing you had on.
+I was still in my teens, old enough to understand death, but still too immature to understand.
+It hadn’t really hit until grandpa Jay had started dating again.
+When he remarried, mom stopped talking with him.
 I’m not sure why she did, after all he was only human.
 I never hated him for it, he had been with nana for over forty years.
-It must have been hard to have been used to being with someone for so long and then they were gone.
+It must have been hard to be with someone for so long and then suddenly they are gone.
 I don’t think I would want to be alone either.
-I still called him from time to time to check in and see how he was doing.
+I still call him from time to time to check in and see how he is doing.
 Grandpa Jay had hoped someday mom would come around.
 I do too.
 A chill runs along my arms and up through my head.
 I wonder if maybe I am getting sick from all the stress.
 I am not sick often, but when I do it normally takes me out for a few days.
 I had the flu once as a child and I’ll never forget it.
 It is probably why I get my shot every year and wash my hands like it is some sort of religion.
 The kids always poked fun of me for it, but guess who never gets sick?
 Let them laugh, cleanliness always wins and I am the proof.